Biography

 Brittany J. Green in white shirt playing red and black midi keyboard

-Brittany J. Green (she/her(s)) (b.
+Brittany J. Green (she/her; b.
 1991) is a North Carolina-based composer, performer, and educator.
-Described as “a creative force of attention-seizing versatility” (The Washington Post) and “cinematic in the best sense” (Chicago Classical Review), brittany’s music works to facilitate collaborative, intimate musical spaces that ignite visceral responses.
+Described as “a creative force of attention-seizing versatility” (The Washington Post) and “cinematic in the best sense” (Chicago Classical Review), Brittany’s music works to facilitate collaborative, intimate musical spaces that ignite visceral responses.
 The intersections between sound, video, movement, and text serves as the focal point of these musical spaces, often questioning and redefining the relationships between these three elements.
-Recent works engage sonification and black feminist theory as tools for sonic world-building, exploring the construction, displacement, and rupture of systems.

 Short Bio (150 words)